FeeFighters/samurai-client-ruby/README.markdown

 * descriptor: a string description of the charge
 * billing_reference: a string reference for the transaction
 * customer_reference: a string that identifies the customer to your application
-* custom: a custom value that Samurai will store but not forward to the gateway
+* custom: a custom value that Samurai will store but not forward to the processor

 ### Capturing an Authorization